Inflectra/spira-documentation/docs/Spira-User-Manual/Test-Set-Management.md

 ![](img/Test_Case_Management_225.png)

 You can then specify the values of the parameters that the test set will pass to this specific test case.
 Once you have entered / modified the values, click "***Save***" to commit the changes.

+!!! question "Matching execution status of test cases to the test set"
+    The execution status shown for the test set at the top of the page is calculated from the most recent test run of the whole set for the release being displayed for (or most recent across all releases, if displaying for all releases).
+The execution status for the test cases in the test set is calculated in the same way.

+    As you change your test set over time, you may add and remove test cases.
+The list of test cases is always the currently included test cases.
+This means that if you are showing results for an old release, and since then you have REMOVED test cases from the test set, you will not see those test cases and their execution statuses in this list.
+The same happens if you have since ADDED test cases: they will show as Not Run, even if the test set's execution status has no Not Runs.
+When it was executed these new test cases weren't there to be run.

+    In this way, the overall test set execution status may not always match what you see in the test case list.

 ### Overview - Comments